WokLibCodeClub/breakout/step07-ideas_for_improvement/README.md

 3. Use the value of batvel to change the ball's x direction velocity when the bat hits the ball

-   Inside the if statement that checks for a collision between the bat and the ball just after the variable **vy** is reversed in sign add a line to change the variable **vx**.
+   Inside the if statement that checks for a collision between the bat and the ball and just after the variable **vy** is reversed in sign add a line to change the variable **vx**.
 There are lots of ways of doing it.
 Here is one suggestion:

    `vx = vx + batvel/5`